Policy last updated

 - Bomb threat checklist (DOCX) (staff login

-- Letter – socialise your school’s EMP and Short form – socialise your school’s EMP – sample communications to share key messages regarding your plan and procedures with your school community
+- Letter – inform your school community about your school’s EMP and Short form – inform your school community about your school’s EMP – sample communications to share key messages regarding your plan and procedures with your school community

 - Personal emergency evacuation plan (employee) template and Personal emergency evacuation plan (student) template – sample templates outlining tailored response arrangements for staff and students with additional needs